 24. The procedure for appointing the Editor is established by the Board of the Faculty of Clinical Oncology.

-28. The Assistant Editors will provide cover for the Editor during any absences by prior agreement.
+30. The Deputy Editors will provide cover for the Editor during any absences by prior agreement.

-29. In the absence of the Editor at a particular meeting, the chair of the meeting will be elected from those Assistant Editors present.
+31. In the absence of the Editor at a particular meeting, the chair of the meeting will be elected from those Deputy Editors present.

 Operation of the Clinical Oncology Editorial Board